cosmos/cosmos-sdk/tools/cosmovisor/README.md

 This command performs the following actions:

-1. Reads the `upgrade-info.json` file to get information about the next scheduled upgrade.
+1. Retrieves upgrade information directly from the blockchain about the next scheduled upgrade.
 2. Downloads the new binary specified in the upgrade plan.
 3. Verifies the binary's checksum (if required by configuration).
 4. Places the new binary in the appropriate directory for Cosmovisor to use during the upgrade.